0xKourama/Elbanna-NP-Notes/course.md

 # what do you expect from this course?
 # what would you do after you have learned powershell?

+# what would help you understand powershell easier?
+1. asking me all the questions you can
+2. understanding commands, the pipeline, filtering, selection, formatting & exporting

+# what makes powershell easy?
+1. standard format for commands (VERB + NOUN)
+2. objects (easily filter)

 # what do I do?
 1. Penetration Testing
 2. Incident Response